History of Election Results for Ballot Issues

 (Beginning with AA*) |

-The tables below provide information about statewide ballot measures since 1880.
+The tables below provide information about statewide ballot measures from 1880 to 2023.
 Table 2 displays ballot measures by type, origin, and outcome.
 Table 3 classifies measures by category.

 Type/Origin